Ella Sabljak: Biography

-Ella Louise Sabljak was born on 17 October 1991.
+Sabljak has hereditary motor and sensory neuropathy (type 2) which means the loss of muscle tone below the knee as well as in her forearm.
+She studied education at Griffith University in Queensland, and is a qualified primary school teacher.
+The university awarded her a full blue for wheelchair basketball in 2015.
+She lives on the Gold Coast with her partner Matt McShane, a wheelchair basketballer.

+Wheelchair basketball

 A 1.0 point Guard, she began playing wheelchair basketball for the Brisbane-based Queensland Comets in the Women's National Wheelchair Basketball League in 2011.
 The Comets won the league championship in 2014, a year in which she was named the league Most Valuable Player 1-pointer.
 In 2015, she averaged three points and four rebounds per game.
 She also played with the mixed National Wheelchair Basketball League competition.

 In 2011, she was part of the Australian junior team (the Devils) at the 2011 Women's U25 Wheelchair Basketball World Championship in St. Catharines, Ontario, Canada, winning silver.
 Four years later she was captain of the Devils at the 2015 Women's U25 Wheelchair Basketball World Championship in Beijing, again winning silver.